mry-tvk/Softsensor_MVP_with_EDDI/README.md

 # Softsensor_MVP_with_EDDI
 This repository provides code example for for using [EDDI in multivariate time-series missing value imputation (MVP)](https://techcommunity.microsoft.com/t5/ai-customer-engineering-team/fill-the-gap-eddi-for-multivariate-time-series-missing-value/ba-p/3289782) in use cases like Soft Sensor Modeling.

-Please refer to the [blog post](https://techcommunity.microsoft.com/t5/ai-customer-engineering-team/fill-the-gap-eddi-for-multivariate-time-series-missing-value/ba-p/3289782) for more informaiton and concrete explanation of the use case and best practices.
+Please refer to the corresponding blog post, [Fill the Gap: Eddi for Multivariate Timeseries Missing Value Imputation](https://techcommunity.microsoft.com/t5/ai-customer-engineering-team/fill-the-gap-eddi-for-multivariate-time-series-missing-value/ba-p/3289782), for more informaiton and concrete explanation of the use case and best practices.

 ## Background on EDDI